 The RCN is currently involved in or will be developing a variety of women's health related projects.

-Ongoing Project - Women's Health Pocket Guides Part 3 (Due to be published in 2019)
+Ongoing Project - Women's Health Pocket Guides Part 3 (published March 2019)

 This project is the third set of pocket guides on specific issues related to Women’s Health.
 They are brief update son key issues for reference by nurses working in any area where they will encounter women.
 This third set will focus on: